In-For-Disaster-Analytics/Cookbook-Conda-Template/README.md

-This tutorial is the first in a [series of tutorials](#next-tutorials) that will guide you through the process of creating a cookbook and running it on TACC systems.
+This template is the first in a [series of template](#next-templates) that will guide you through the process of creating a cookbook and running it on TACC systems.
 From simple ones that run a command to more complex ones that run a Python using conda or a Jupyter Notebook.

 ## Requirements